Have Questions?

 Pathways Counseling Services is 34 miles from English, Indiana

-Pathways Counseling Services has been providing recovery treatment and rehab services to residents of the English, IN. area.
+Pathways Counseling Services has been providing recovery treatment and rehab services to residents of the English, Indiana area.
 Today, Pathways Counseling Services provides services like cognitive/behavior therapy, dialectical behavior therapy, matrix model, individual psychotherapy, rational emotive behavioral therapy, brief intervention approach and others in line with its belief of following rehab treatments that work best to help people achieve sobriety.

 This alcohol and drug rehab center also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - intensive outpatient treatment, short term drug and alcohol rehabs, long term drug and alcohol rehab facilities, inpatient drug and alcohol rehab programs, outpatient detoxification programs and others.